 Welcome To My Site!

-Check out the blog above for the youtube videos I’ve been posting recently.
+Check out the blog for the latest news.
 There’s still a load for Free mp3s available by clicking the big button to the right.
 And If you’d like to buy some albums Oxygen 21 is only available in in digital format now.
 You can pick up a copy of Arise and Go! from Celtic Note in Dublin or via this link.
 And the best way to keep informed about my songs and performances is by joining the mailing list to the right.

 And If you don’t know here’s a bit more about myself.
 (Tuile thíos maidir liom féin)